slhck/ffmpeg-debug-qp/README.md

               }, ...
 ```

 The frame and macroblock types are as per ffmpeg debug information.
-Same goes for segmentation and interlaced values.
+The same goes for segmentation and interlaced values.

 For example outputs, see: